kirillkovalenko/nssm/README.txt

 KEY=VALUE pair in separate command line arguments.
 For example:

     nssm set <servicename> AppEnvironment CLASSPATH=C:\Classes TEMP=C:\Temp

+Alternatively the KEY can be prefixed with a + or - symbol to respectively add or remove a pair from the block.

+The following two lines set CLASSPATH and TEMP:

+    nssm set <servicename> AppEnvironment CLASSPATH=C:\Classes
+    nssm set <servicename> AppEnvironment +TEMP=C:\Temp

+If the key is already present, specifying +KEY will override the value while preserving the order of keys:

+    nssm set <servicename> AppEnvironment +CLASSPATH=C:\NewClasses

+The following syntax removes a single variable from the block while leaving any other variables in place.

+    nssm set <servicename> AppEnvironment -TEMP

+Specifying -KEY=VALUE will remove the variable only if the existing value matches.

+The following syntax would not remove TEMP=C:\Temp

+    nssm set <servicename> AppEnvironment -TEMP=C:\Work\Temporary

+The + and - symbols are valid characters in environment variables.
+The syntax :KEY=VALUE is equivalent to KEY=VALUE and can be used to set variables which start with +/- or to explicitly reset the block in a script:

+    nssm set <servicename> AppEnvironment :CLASSPATH=C:\Classes
+    nssm set <servicename> AppEnvironment +TEMP=C:\Temp

 The AppExit parameter requires an additional argument specifying the exit